AlexandreHugoMathieu/pvfault_detection_solar_academy/README.md

-# Project
+## General Information

 Repository to host the solar academy course on PV fault detection: "Operational research for urban solar development".

-The course is derived from the workshop given at Datasun 2022.
+The course is derived from the workshop given at [Datasun 2022](https://github.com/AlexandreHugoMathieu/pvfault_detection/blob/main/notebooks/PV%20Fault%20detection.ipynb).

-## General Information
+### Ressources

 The repository relies on some functions from pvlib and pvanalytics.